i3i2uno/sspot/README.md

 * Graceful WIFI/DATA switch, and alert the user when the device is not actually "connected" to the room
 * Room Search
-* Better user aknowldgement
+* Better user acknowledgement
 * Start to a tutorial driven experience
 * Better shuffling
-* Help button that will shoot you right to this site
+* Help button that will shoot you right to this site/tutorial

 # Known Issues